 The app was downloaded more than 4 million times from the Apple App Store that same year.
 This made YouTube Music the world’s number one music application.

-2. On Youtube, music videos can go viral in hours and hit over 100 million views in less than a couple of days.
+2. Youtube music statistics show that music videos can go viral in hours and hit over 100 million views in less than a couple of days.

 3. Pop music might be just as violent as hip-hop and rap, according to a 2016 study.